What we do

 The Trailblazery first took flight as a creative gathering for people who blaze trails in their own spectacular or intimate way.
 Since our inaugural event at The Office of Non-Compliance in 2011 we have gathered a collection of provocative and inspiring stories from thousands of people with brilliant minds and courageous hearts.
 We have taken The Trailblazery on tour around Ireland inhabiting government buildings, historic prisons, decommissioned courthouses, masonic lodges, university campuses, abandoned warehouses, festival fields and sacred spaces.
 We collaborate with diverse partners, sponsors, stakeholders and clients to make it all happen.

 Kathy has worked professionally as a curator, producer, creative strategist, communications director and campaign leader in the cultural arena in Ireland for the last 15 years.
-She is the creative director of the ireland:iceland project - an ongoing collaborative creative project connecting the islands and people of Ireland and Iceland.
+She is the creative director of the ireland : iceland project - an ongoing collaborative creative project connecting the islands and people of Ireland and Iceland.
 She co-curated and produced Pilgrimage Project - an ongoing series of multidisciplinary artistic residencies featuring artists and critical thinkers from Ireland, Iceland and Greece.
-She curates and produces Wonderlust - a bespoke stage at Body&Soul Festival.
+She curates and produces Wonderlust - a bespoke cultural stage at Body&Soul Festival.
+She is currently artist-in-residence at Trinity College Dublin.

 As an independent consultant, her portfolio includes some of Ireland’s cultural leaders: Galway International Arts Festival, Abbey Theatre, Dublin Fringe Festival, Project Arts Centre, Yeats2015, Dublin Film Festival, Body&Soul Festival, Imagine Science Festival, EVA International, Sounds from a Safe Harbour, A Lust for Life, Pieta House, Rough Magic Theatre Company, Landmark Productions, THEATREclub, Crash Ensemble, Cork Opera House, Irish Architecture Foundation, Dublin Contemporary, Cohn Design, Ard Bia Collective, I.NY, AIB, Bank of Ireland, Dublin City Council, Dublin's Culture Connects, Trinity College Dublin and University College Dublin.